CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/install-web-application-server.md

 ### Licensing

-Ensure that a valid Cortex licence file exists on the Web Application server, in the location `%ProgramData%\Cortex\Licences`.
+Ensure that a valid Cortex licence file named `Licence.lic` exists on the Web Application server, in the location `%ProgramData%\Cortex\Licences`.
 If it does not, follow the instructions located at [Licensing Requirements][].

 ### Install SQL Server or SQL Express